edgedelta/updater/README.md

 The latest updater image can be found in the public Google Container Registry: `gcr.io/edgedelta/agent-updater:latest`.

-You can also build the image yourself using `ko`.
+You can also build the image yourself with several options.

+#### Ko

 Ko is a simple container image builder for Go applications.
 To install `ko`, run the following command:

 ```bash
 go install github.com/google/ko@latest